 The Company is mainly engaged in the research and development of pharmaceutical products.
 The Company aims to develop unique drugs based on novel and differentiable MOA, and to bring truly groundbreaking drugs to the market.
-The Company is supporting Biogen Inc for the development of TMS-007 which they acquired, and promote the preclinical studies of TMS-008, next pipeline drug of the Company.
-To expand its development pipeline, the Company is conducting research on TMS-008 and other compounds, mainly through joint research with external organizations and contract research.
+For TMS-007, in partnership with an overseas company, we have begun to consider its future course of action.
+For TMS-008, our next pipeline drug, we submitted a Clinical Trial Plan Notification in February 2024 and prepared for the start of the clinical trials.
+For JX09, JIXING has started Phase 1 clinical study in February 2024 in Australia.
+In order to expand our development pipeline, we are conducting research on TMS-008 and other compounds through joint research with external organizations and by using contract research.